 Mortgage rates: 17 %.

-Reagan appoints the first woman, Arizona judge Sandra Day O’Connor, to the US Supreme Court.
+Reagan appoints the first woman to the US Supreme Court, Arizona judge Sandra Day O’Connor

 President Reagan shot by John Hinkley, Jr., in Washington, DC.
 He recovers.
-Pope John Paul II shot as he rides through St. Peter’s Square.
+Pope John Paul II shot in St. Peter’s Square.
 He recovers.
 Egyptian President Anwar Sadat, 62, assassinated in Cairo.

 Back in Detroit in 1987 she began studying with trumpeter Marcus Belgrave.
 An Oakland University faculty member and mentor to young musicians, he had played and recorded with Ray Charles, Max Roach, Charles Mingus and Ella Fitzgerald.
 That year she joined Straight Ahead, a Detroit based all-female jazz quintet, playing electric violin with them at the Montreux Jazz Festival and on two recordings (1992, 1993).
 [7]